An Investigation of Multi-feature Extraction and Super-resolution with Fast Microphone Arrays: Data-Driven Multi-Feature Extraction

 \subsection{Training}

-We employ task-specific methodologies when partitioning training, validation, and test sets.
-To evaluate the generalization capabilities of our model, we adopt a held-out-velocity strategy for texture and position tasks\cite{pestell2022_tactip}.
-The model is trained on discrete drag velocity profiles within a predefined range and evaluated on a distinct velocity profile that, while within the range, was not part of the training set.
-We conduct cross-validation using five different velocity profiles as the held-out set.
-For velocity prediction, we execute ten rounds of cross-validation, each utilizing a unique held-out test set containing samples from a diverse range of velocities.
+We employ task-specific methods when partitioning training, validation, and test sets.
+For texture and position tasks, we assess robustness to changes in drag velocity through a held-out-velocity approach \cite{pestell2022_tactip}.
+The model is trained on discrete drag velocity profiles in the range of 20 mm/s to 60 mm/s in 5 mm/s increments and evaluated on a distinct velocity profile within the range but not in the training set.
+For example, when testing classification accuracy on the 40 mm/s test set, we use a model trained on all velocity profiles except 40 mm/s.
+We use 5 different velocity profiles as the held-out set (i.e., we train 5 different models).

+For the velocity task, we train on all velocity profiles and execute 10-fold cross-validation, each utilizing a unique held-out test set randomly sampled from all velocity profiles.
 Whenever sampling from the datasets, we sample individual drags before dividing into windows to ensure that adjacent windows from the same drag do not end up in different training/validation/test sets.
-On all tasks, we select the best-performing model using validation loss, and report test set performances using the selected model.

-For texture classification and both regression tasks, we use cross-entropy and mean squared error (MSE) loss, respectively.
-We train on an RTX 3090 Ti GPU with the AdamW optimizer at 0.0001 learning rate and a batch size of 64.
-The texture model converges within 20 epochs, whereas velocity model and localization model converges in 30 and 60 epochs, respectively.
-We use random seed 42 across all tasks.
+For classification and regression tasks, we use cross-entropy and mean squared error (MSE) loss, respectively.
+We select the best-performing model using validation loss, and report test set performances using the selected model.
+At inference time, we run the three models in parallel.